 - General Information: located at the Main Entrance/Gate 1

-- Will Call: located in tent across the road from Pro Gate/Gate 2 (Friday 9am-5pm & Saturday 7am-2pm)
+- Will Call: located in white tent across the road from Pro Gate/Gate 2 (Friday 9am-5pm & Saturday 7am-2pm)

 - First Aid: located at Ambulance Station on Amateur Side B